 Dennis Coy (Class of 2021) is the Chief Risk & Compliance Officer for Consumers National Bank in Canton, Ohio and the pastor of Congregational UCC in Canton.
 A former police officer and former Special Agent for the State of Ohio, Dennis has served in a number of justice related capacities.
 In addition, Dennis remains an active volunteer for various civic and social justice organizations.
 Prior to being called to serve as pastor of Congregational UCC, Dennis served as the Director of Youth Ministry at Trinity UCC, also in Canton.

 John Folk (Class of 2023) is the Associate Pastor of St. Paul's United Church of Christ in Fleetwood, Pennsylvania.
 Prior to entering the ministry, John was a Project Manager for XO Communications.
 As the Associate Pastor at St. Paul's, John has a hand in all aspects of church life, but mainly focuses on the church's youth ministry and facilitates the young adult ministry, working to keep college-aged members of the church engaged.
 John currently or has served on the Conference Youth Steering Committee, the Youth Event Planning Committee, Budget and Finance Committee, Conference Young Adult Planning Team, Conference Annual Meeting Planning Team and the Conference Minister Search Committee.
 He has helped to organize the Mid-Atlantic Regional Youth Events since 2010.
-John has twice served as a delegate to General Synod and is a part of the GS implementation group, co-leading the youth@synod efforts.
+John has twice served as a delegate to General Synod and is a part of the GS implementation group, co-leading the youth@synod efforts since 2016.
 John is also part of the National Youth Event Planning Team for NYE 2020.
 Outside of his church life, John loves to bake, travel and is an amateur photographer.
-He has two dogs, Joey and Toby-Wan Kenobi (Toby for short) and is engaged to Frank Orrs who said yes to his proposal in August of 2018.
+He is married to Frank Orrs who said, "I Do" on October 15th, 2019.
+Together, they have four dogs: Noah, Mr. Beeps, Joey and Toby-Wan Kenobi (Toby for short).

 Darrell Goodwin (Class of 2023) is the pastor of Liberation United Church of Christ in Seattle, Washington, as well as the Dean of Students at Seattle University.
 Previously, Darrell served as the Assistant Director of Student Life at Creighten University in Pennsylvania.
 Darrell served as a member of the Penn West Conference Nominating Committee and on the Global Ministries Board of Directors, a shared ministry with the Christian Church (DOC).
 Darrell is a member of a local ecumenical clergy group and is active in various community and civic organizations.

 Kevin Graham (Class of 2023) is a member of Friends Congregational United Church of Christ in College Station, Texas.
-Kevin is the Director of Healthcare Quality, Clinical Education and Regulatory Affairs for Davita Healthcare Partners and holds a Master’s Degree in BioMedical Sciences.
-Kevin has supervisory and management responsibilities for multiple facilities and over 1,000 employees across the country.
+Kevin is the Senior Director of Healthcare Quality, Clinical Education, Training, and Regulatory Affairs for Lifeline Vascular Care with Davita Healthcare Partners and holds Master’s Degrees in Healthcare Administration and Finance.
+Kevin has supervisory and management responsibilities for outpatient surgical healthcare facilities in 19 states across the country .
 Kevin has served as the Local Church Moderator, Chair of the church Fellowship Committee and is a mentor for LGBT students at Texas A&M University.

 Carla Gregg-Kearns (Class of 2021) Carla Gregg-Kearns is the Senior Pastor at Good Shepherd United Church of Christ in Cary, North Carolina.
 Prior to entering the ministry, Carla was a case worker for a refugee resettlement agency and a women's shelter in Austin, TX.
 Carla is a former member of the Office of General Ministries Board of Directors and is a former President of the Southern Conference Board of Directors.
 She has also served on the UCC/Presbyterian Ministry Board at Duke University and is the co-founder of the North Carolina Women's Preaching Festival.